Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules: Drinfeld's lemma for diamonds

 \begin{defn} A \df{perfectoid ring} is a uniform, analytic Huber ring $A$ which contains a ring $A^+$ of integral elements (which is then a ring of definition) and an ideal of definition $I \subseteq A^+$ such that $p \in I^p$ and the $p$-th power map $A^+ / I \to A^+ / I^p$ is surjective.
 A \df{perfectoid pair} is a Huber pair $(A, A^+)$ with $A$ perfectoid. \end{defn}

-\begin{rmk} An important special case is when $A$ is a Huber ring of characteristic $p$ which is perfect (that is, its Frobenius endomorphism is bijective).
-In this case, by the open mapping theorem (see \cite[Example~2.1.2]{KedlayaSSS}), $A$ is uniform and hence a perfectoid ring. \end{rmk}
+\begin{rmk} An important special case is when $A$ is an analytic Huber ring of characteristic $p$ which is perfect (that is, its Frobenius endomorphism is bijective).
+In this case, $A$ is automatically uniform (see \cite[Example~2.1.2]{KedlayaSSS}) and hence a perfectoid ring. \end{rmk}

-\begin{rmk}[{{\cite[Theorem 3.1.3]{Weinstein}}}] Let $(A, A^+)$ be a perfectoid pair.
+\begin{rmk}[{{\cite[Theorem 3.1.3]{Weinstein}}, {\cite[Theorem 2.5.3]{KedlayaSSS}}}] Let $(A, A^+)$ be a perfectoid pair.
 Then \begin{enumerate} \item $(A, A^+)$ is sheafy; \item $X := \Spa(A, A^+)$ is an adic space; \item $\calO_X(U)$ is a perfectoid ring for all rational subsets $U \subseteq X$. \end{enumerate} \end{rmk}

 \begin{thm}[Tilting Correspondence, {{\cite[Theorem 2.3.9]{KedlayaSSS}}}] There is an equivalence of categories

 between the category of perfectoid pairs $(A, A^+)$ and the category of characteristic $p$ perfectoid pairs $(R, R^+)$ together with a primitive ideal $I$ of $W(R^+)$.
 Here $W(R^+)$ denotes the ring of $p$-typical Witt vectors over $R^+$, and $W^b(R)$ denotes the ring of $p$-typical Witt vectors